-Our workplaces face radical, exciting, and innovative change with the emergence of powerful and game-changing technologies.
-But as Jennifer Hofmann recently highlighted, the purchase of new tools does not sufficiently prepare our organizations to integrate them in day-to-day work.
+Our hybrid remote workplace faces radical, exciting, and innovative change with the emergence of powerful and game-changing technologies.
+But the purchase of new tools does not sufficiently prepare our organizations to integrate them in day-to-day work.

 Adoption requires effort – a purposeful plan, a visionary team, and a strategic goal.
 Most importantly, stakeholders must consider the employees impacted by the technology change.
 How will their professional lives change?
 How arduous will the transition to the new technology be?